 Young children often need to go to the toilet but all teachers have DBS (Disclosure and Barring Service) clearance which safeguards the children from harm.
 You probably have not completed one of these and must not accompany a child to the toilet by yourself.

 Enjoyment:

-We are interested in your views on the school trip so please ask the teacher in charge for a questionnaire at the end of your visit.
+We are interested in your views on the school trip so please give feedback.

 We hope you enjoy your visit with our children and will offer to help again!